nus-cs2113-AY2223S2/ip/docs/README.md

 Expected output:

-Displays the Event item added and the number of items after adding.
+Displays the Event added and the number of reminders after adding.
 ```
 event to exercise /from 20-10-2020 12:00 /to 20-10-2020 15:00
 _________________